Obstetrician Gynecologist

 Do you think it's a good thing that science is finding ways to let women have babies at later and later ages?
 Even if it's POSSIBLE, don't the risks of complications skyrocket?

-Asked by davidlyons about 12 years ago
+Asked by davidlyons over 12 years ago

 It is absolutely true that the risk of complications in pregnancy increase as maternal age increases.
 In particular, the risk of genetic disorders such as Down Syndrome, miscarriages, preterm labor, gestational diabetes, stillbirth and cesarean section rises with maternal age.
 However, if a patient is in good health and does not have a significant history of obstetric complications, then I support her in pursuing her pregnancy goals.
 As our society continues to delay childbearing to later ages, we see more and more patients beginning their families in their 40's.
 Advances in treatment of infertility have made it possible for these individuals to aggressively pursue childbearing.
 There certainly are examples of misuse of this technology- for example pregnancies that result in high order multiples, or pregnancies in patients with serious chronic medical problems.
 However, in general, this technology has allowed for countless women to conceive babies in the face of a heartbreaking struggle with infertility.